rgbentzen/RSO_AR/ReadMe.md

 - in-course certificate

 ### Instructions for review
-I have provided an HTML files for your review. index.html will launch the Content of the RSO AR course
+I have provided an HTML files for your review.
+Use index.html will launch the Content of the RSO AR course